Fall Reading Center

 10. Community Helpers Center – firefighter, police, postal props

-12. Space Center – helmets, planets, rockets
+12. Space Center – helmets, planets, rockets, puzzles

 13. Puppet Theater Center – puppets, stage, simple scripts